AaronTian-stack/QhenkiX/README.md

 ---

-QhenkiX is my personal library designed to abstract graphics operations across multiple graphics APIs, currently supporting Direct3D 12 and Direct3D 11, with future plans to support [Vulkan](https://github.com/AaronTian-stack/qhenki-renderer).
-Written in C++20, it aims to serve as a graphics layer for a planned game project while providing a way to experiment with graphics techniques and different graphics APIs.
+QhenkiX is my personal C++20 library for 3D software creation.
+It consists mainly of a render hardware interface (RHI) that abstracts graphics operations across multiple graphics APIs.
+Currently Direct3D 12 and Direct3D 11 are supported, with future plans to support [Vulkan](https://github.com/AaronTian-stack/qhenki-renderer).
+It aims to serve as a base for a game project while providing a way for me to experiment with graphics techniques and different graphics APIs.

 ## Features

-You can find the most recent interface in [context.h](https://github.com/AaronTian-stack/QhenkiX/blob/main/QhenkiX/qhenkiX/graphics/qhenki/context.h) and the related structures in the folder [qhenki](https://github.com/AaronTian-stack/QhenkiX/tree/main/QhenkiX/qhenkiX/graphics/qhenki).
-API specific implementations are in their respective folders.
+You can find the most recent interface (`context.h`) and related structures in the [RHI folder](https://github.com/AaronTian-stack/QhenkiX/tree/main/QhenkiX/include/qhenkiX/RHI).
+API specific implementations live [here](https://github.com/AaronTian-stack/QhenkiX/tree/main/QhenkiX/qhenkiX/graphics).

 As a very brief summary, here are some notable current features and design choices: